 Resource planning for projects, teams and initiatives can be challenging, particularly if relevant information is scattered around different systems.
 For example, you may want to view core information from your HR platform, timecard systems and details of expertise from people profiles to help you assemble the right team and check availability.

-Automating reporting with data from various systems to help with resource planning, with specific views to aid team selection, can be very powerful and help you to create the best teams while ensuring capacity.
+Automating reporting with data from various systems to help with resource planning and specific views to aid team selection can be very powerful, helping you to create the best teams while ensuring capacity.
 This can be extremely valuable for managers and frontline teams where shift work is involved, or for businesses with a lot of seasonal work or intense projects.

 Project management is a broad activity which is key to the way many companies operate.
-Office 365 and Wizdom can help with many aspects of project management, including providing the base for some automation.
-For example, some companies might choose to automatically set up a collaboration space whenever a project is set up in their financial management system or equivalent, or choose to integrate real-time budgeting and financial information, or timecard information, within their project space.
-This helps to embed collaboration and dashboards right into the project management processes, as well as driving efficiencies.
+Microsoft 365 can help with many aspects of project management, including providing the base for some automation.
+For example, some companies might choose to automatically create a collaboration space whenever a project is set up in their financial management system or equivalent, or choose to integrate real-time budgeting and financial or timecard information within their project space.
+This helps to embed collaboration and dashboards right into the project management processes, as well as drive efficiencies.

-Having a formal employee onboarding program can really help drive efficiencies and make new starters feel welcome, in turn supporting better employee retention.
-With so many checklists and tasks to complete, and information to provide, there are a myriad of processes which can be automated or semi-automated, even before a new hire’s first day.
-Ensuring that employees fill in the forms they need to before they start and in their first few weeks (and ensure this information goes to the right people and systems) is a great starting point.
+Having a formal employee onboarding programme drives efficiencies and make new starters feel welcome, supporting better employee retention.
+With so many checklists and tasks to complete and information to provide, there are myriad processes which can be automated or semi-automated even before a new hire’s first day.
+Ensuring that employees fill in the necessary forms before they start and in their first few weeks (and ensuring this information goes to the right people and systems) is a great starting point.
 They might need to read a policy, take a course, review information on the intranet, complete their contact details, supply particular forms and more.
 Some organisations – particularly with frontline employees – choose to invest in a dedicated employee onboarding app for this.

-Sometimes field workers or mobile employees may need to file reports with data collected when they are out and about – for example, engineers making site inspections.
-Ideally data should be gathered and input directly into mobile devices, including tablets.
-Automation can make sure that this information appears automatically in documents, databases, dashboards and even workspaces.
+Sometimes, field workers or mobile employees may need to file reports with data collected when they are out and about, such as engineers making site inspections.
+Ideally, data should be gathered and inputted directly into mobile devices.
+Automation can make sure this information appears automatically in documents, databases, dashboards and even workspaces.

-Office 365 and Wizdom Online is a productivity platform
+Microsoft 365 is a productivity and automation platform